manifest/riak-task-queue/README.md

 #### Scheduler

 To execute a task, we simply put it to Riak KV using `riaktq_task:open/{4,5}` functions.
-Once per specified interval (1 minute by default), the scheduler:
+Once per specified interval (1 minute by default), the scheduler does:
-- commit tasks on instances that have already completed changing their status to `done` or `failed`
+- commit completed tasks on instances, changing their status to `done` or `failed`
+- restart tasks with `failed` status and `retry` > 0, lowering their `priority` by 1
 - assign tasks with `todo` status to instances for future execution, changing their status to `nextup`
 - rollback lost tasks to `todo` status (in case of instance failure)